• Skip to primary navigation

 Fully mixed and smooth coffee cake batter after mixing with the paddle attachment.

-Divide the cake batter between two nine-inch cake pans.
+Divide the batter evenly between two nine-inch cake pans.

 Two 9 inch round cake pans greased and lined with parchment circles.

-Level everything off with a spatula and then tap your baking pans on the counter a few times to remove any air bubbles.
+Smooth the tops with a spatula and gently tap the pans on the counter a few times to remove any air bubbles.

 Two 9 inch cake pans filled with coffee maple layer cake batter.

-Bake at 350 degrees Fahrenheit for about 25 minutes but make sure you keep an eye on them around the 22 minute mark just in case your oven runs a little warmer.
+Bake at 350 Fahrenheit for about 25 minutes – keep an eye on the cakes around the 22-minute mark in case your oven runs a little warmer.

-The cakes will be well risen, slightly golden and will spring back in the middle.
-Allow the cakes to cool completely in the pans before turning them out on to a cooling rack.
+The cakes will be well risen, slightly golden and springy in the centre.
+Let the cakes cool completely in the pans before turning them out onto a cooling rack.

 Two baked coffee cakes on a counter with a blue striped tea towel.